EmptyBucket/FluentSpec/README.md

 	.Not()

 ```
-As a result, a tree will be formed in which we can lower "not" to leaves using de Morgan's law, and then apply negation to the specification, which is why we use SpecCondition implementations instead of ordinary strings - they know how to build their negation.
+As a result, a tree will be formed in which we can lower __not__ to leaves using de Morgan's law, and then apply negation to the specification, which is why we use SpecCondition implementations instead of ordinary strings - they know how to build their negation.
 You will receive a specification that will comply with:
 __Value must not be null and (Value must inferior 0 or Value must exceed 100 or Value must be equals 3)__
 ## Description of aggregate rules
-#### Consider some root "Matrix" with the following internal structure:
+#### Consider some root __Matrix__ with the following internal structure:
 * __Matrix__
 	* __SmartTasks__
 		* __Weight__
 		* __Name__
 		* __TargetResult__
 * __Something other__
-#### Use declarative fluent api builder for description of the rules for the "Matrix" root:
+#### Use declarative fluent api builder for description of the rules for the __Matrix__ root:
 ```csharp
 Specs
 	.For<Matrix>()